lowmess/lowmess.com/src/pages/blog/on-declarative-styling/index.md

 This term -- declarative styling -- is derived from the computer science concept [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming).
 It means we want to tell the computer the rules for drawing our interface, and let it follow those rules for us.
 We no longer want to write `padding: 1rem`, we want to write something like `padding: 3` and have the computer replace the `3` with the 3rd value in our spacing scale.

 This accomplishes several things for us.
 It ensures consistency across our design by allowing us to use a reference rather than a specific value.
 It also reduces the cognitive load for stakeholders by providing a common language to communicate in.
-These factors can make designing and iterating faster, and all but eliminate the inherent friction in designer-developer handoff.
+These factors (among others) can make designing and iterating faster, and all but eliminate the inherent friction in designer-developer handoff.

 ## Design Tokens

 Those familiar with the concept of [design tokens](https://css-tricks.com/what-are-design-tokens/) may find a lot of conceptual overlap here.
 Design tokens are an essential part of declarative styling: they are how we define our custom subset of styling options.
 If a rule in our stylesheet declares a `background-color`, that swatch should be found in our tokens.

 There are many techniques for storing and parsing design tokens.
-I'm partial to the JSON-based [System UI Theme Specification](https://system-ui.com/theme), which organizes our tokens into a variety of scales.
+I'm partial to the JSON-based [System UI theme specification](https://system-ui.com/theme), which organizes our tokens into a variety of scales.
 Several of the tools discussed below rely on this or a similar technique, but the concept remains the same: there should be a source of truth for these values, and it should not be the CSS rule itself.

 ## Techniques